algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-As computing the `hole` function is not on the critical path between iteration, it does not introduce any significant overhead, but completely removes the cache associativity problem:
+As computing the `hole` function is not on the critical path between iteration, it does not introduce any significant overhead, but completely removes the cache associativity problem and shrinks the latency by ~3x on large arrays:

 ![](../img/segtree-fenwick-holes.svg)

 There are still other minor issues with Fenwick trees.
 Similar to [binary search](../binary-search), the temporal locality of its memory accesses is not great, as rarely accessed elements are grouped with the most frequently accessed ones.
 It also executes has to perform end-of-loop checks and executes non-constant number of iterations, likely causing a branch mispredict, although just a single one.

 But we are going to leave it there and focus on an entirely different approach.
-If you know [S+ trees](../s-tree), you've probably guessed where this is going.
+If you know [S-trees](../s-tree), you've probably guessed where this is going.

 ### Wide Segment Trees

+Here is the idea: if we are fetching a full cache line anyway, let's fill it with information that lets us process the query quicker.
+So let's store more than one data point in a segment tree node — this lets us reduce the tree height and do less iterations descending it.

 ![](../img/segtree-wide.png)

+We can use a similar constexpr-based approach we used in [S+ trees](../s-tree#implicit-b-tree-1) to implement it:

 ```c++
 const int b = 4, B = (1 << b);